pilsprog/NodeCopter/README.md

 NodeCopter
 ==========

-The awsome cite of NodeCoper by Kompiler
+The awsome site of NodeCoper by Kompiler